 Finding 2: The effect of interdependence is of meaningful size

 The second finding is that the measured effect of interdependence is large enough to be worth attention when compared to other drivers of polarization.
 While we should be wary of generalizing macro-scale effect sizes from lab experiments to large-scale social networks, we can meaningfully compare the effect of interdependent diffusion with the more familiar effect of social network structure.
-An a fortiori test is to compare the measured effect of interdependence to the maximal effect that can be induced by changing the social network structure alone.
+An a fortiori test is to compare the measured effect of interdependence with the maximal effect that can be induced by changing the social network structure alone.
 If the effect of interdependence is relevant compared to that of drastic changes to the network structure, then it should also be relevant when compared with more moderate effects of network structure in the real world.

 The two networks included in this experiment exhibit dramatically different levels of network clustering and average path length.
 However, regardless of the strength of the social network manipulation, the effect of interdependent diffusion was only significantly different from the effect of social network structure in two of the six outcome measures: the behavioral measures of alignment along a left-right axis and within-camp similarity.
 At the same time, the estimated effect of interdependence reached approximately 40% of the a fortiori social network effect for the behavioral measures of across-camp similarity and alignment along a left-right axis.
 Other measures reported smaller but still meaningful fractions (Table 1 and Fig. 9).